How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

 Now you see why we teach literature like we do.
 Especially because the rise of high stakes standardized testing puts our jobs on the line, we teach Modernist, New Criticism, solve-for-X style literary analysis.
 Small passages, completely divorced from context, put in front of kids like little chemical equations to balance.
 And bigger questions about the novel as a whole are, mostly, expressed as “What did the author intend?” broad questions.

-This is why, I think, it’s always awkward for literature teachers to try to “make the book relevant for our students.”
+This is why it’s often awkward for literature teachers to try to “make the book relevant for our students.”
 It cuts against the way our study guides are designed, our assessments are constructed, the whole approach that’s been ingrained in us–with little or no explanation for why we teach like this.
 Especially now, when AP is nearly ubiquitous for most college bound students.

 Trying to Figure Out How to MAKE THE LITERATURE RELEVANT FOR YOUR STUDENTS When Your Job Relies On Them Answering “Author’s Intent” Standardized Test Questions.

-Originalism is the idea that the Constitution means whatever the Founding Fathers meant it to mean when it was drafted.
+Originalism is the idea that the Constitution means whatever the Founding Fathers intended when it was drafted.
 This school of thought was popularized by, and made dominant by, Antonin Scalia.
+There’s tons of writing on how unpersuasive, if not outright dishonest, this methodology is, so I will shorthand my view here:

 There are different strands of Originalism.
 On the Supreme Court, for example, there’s Neil Gorsuch, a Textualist Originalist who believes that the only legitimate way to interpret the Constitution is by decoding the words themselves.
-As such, Gorsuch literally cites the Merriam Webster dictionary in his opinions, like a pretentious 8th Grader who wants desperately to sound like he’s deep.
+As such, Gorsuch literally cites the Merriam Webster dictionary in his opinions.
+In his concurrence in Students For Fair Admissions v.
+Harvard (2023), he understands “discrimination” in Title VI of the Civil Rights Act by looking at a Merriam Webster dictionary from 1964, and then decodes the rest of the phrase with further dictionary definitions.

-Most Originalists function like, or think they function like, historians–but they aren’t, and so they don’t.
+However, most Originalists think they function like historians, but, truth be told, without the complexity of actual historians.
+In reality, students who are really good at DBQs on the AP Test (Document-Based Questions, where students synthesize their analysis of various primary and secondary sources to answer a question) are engaged in more rigorous thinking than most Originalists.
 Their opinions are composed as if they’re taking us back to 1793 in a time machine, definitively showing us the objective, inarguable truth of what the Founders intended.

 Conservative Legal Theory, Abridged.

 The “Living” Constitutionalists tend to be political progressives.
-To them, humans evolve, our notions of morality and ethics and rights and “they way things ought to be” evolve and adapt over time.
-Still, there are principles and values that endure and can be applied to the past, present, and future that are the foundation for our judgments.
+To them, our notions of morality and ethics and rights and “they way things ought to be” evolve and adapt over time.
+Still, there are principles and values that endure and can be applied to the past, present, and future, which are the foundation for our judgments.

-But to understand the literature of the past, context is important: What was happening in 441 BC Greece helps us understand why the Athenian priest Sophocles wrote the Theban Trilogy as a crisis of faith in the gods.
-And then we bring those ancient truths and understanding through time, up to the present—bringing the moral questions of Antigone to bear on the corpse of Michael Brown lying in the streets in Ferguson, St. Louis County, Missouri.
+But to understand the literature of the past, context is important: When reading Antigone, what was happening in 441 BC Greece helps us understand why the Athenian priest Sophocles wrote the Theban Trilogy as a crisis of faith in the gods.
+And then we bring those ancient truths and understanding through time up to the present—bringing the moral questions of Antigone to bear on the corpse of Michael Brown lying in the streets in Ferguson, St. Louis County, Missouri.

 Theater of War in Brooklyn Imagined Antigone in the Suburbs of St. Louis, Creating a Communal Experience Not Unlike the Catharsis of the Greek Theater.
 They Eventually Brought This Religious Experience to My Home State Here in Missouri.